MrUhu/Handy-Fedora-scripts-for-Ollama/README.md

 2. **Parameter Adjustment**:
    - If GTT memory values don't match, updates kernel parameters with `amdttm.pages_limit` and `amdttm.page_pool_size`
+   - When the GTT memory is set: `amdgpu.cwsr_enable=0` will also be set to possibly decrease crashes
    - Applies changes using `grubby` command

 3. **Backup & Logging**: